idescat/visual/readme.md

 ### Webpage mode

 In the webpage mode, the visualization is the only content in an html5 page.
 Use the [webpage template](https://github.com/idescat/visual/blob/master/templates/webpage.html) to build your page.
-To embed the visualization, use an iframe pointing to your page.
+To embed the visualization, use an iframe pointing to your page ([example](https://github.com/idescat/visual/blob/master/test/index.html)).

 ### Direct mode

 In the direct mode, the visualization is directly embedded in a page.
 Use the [direct template](https://github.com/idescat/visual/blob/master/templates/direct.html) as an example.
-If you are embedding a single visualization, include the same javascripts as in the webpage.html template.
+If you are embedding a single visualization, include the same javascripts as in the webpage template ([example](https://github.com/idescat/visual/blob/master/test/direct.html)).

 If you are embedding more than one visualization in the page, LazyLoad will only include the javascripts needed for the first visualization in the **visual** function.
 Instead, include all the needed javascripts manually.
 Do not include LazyLoad.
 You will also need to specify an *id* and its size (in the *fixed* property: *[width, height]*) for each visualization.